thunderheadone/one-sdk-ios/README.md

 The above mentioned method returns an Interaction path and a corresponding Interaction response.
 You can either use the `processResponse` method to let the SDK process the default response for you or process it by yourself.

-5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below
+5. If you no longer need to obtain response for automatically triggered Interaction request, you can either nullify your object or call the SDK’s method `removeInteractionResponseDelegate` as shown below:

 	Swift:
 	```swift